IsaacShrestha/ember-simple-auth/README.md

 * __Activity__: The project is actively accepting pull requests.
 Most of the open issues and pull requests have comments in them of some sorts even if they are not accepted which says that the community provides good support and guidance.

-* __Use__: It is a lightweight plugin which can be used with any emberjs applications to implement authentication.
+* __Use__: It is a lightweight plugin which can be used with any EmberJS applications to implement authentication.
 Heroku, Ghost, Runtastic, Krit and Crowdly are some of the companies using Ember-simple-auth.

 * __Popularity__: This repository has been forked 523 times.
 It has 169 contributors and well over 2,000 commits.
-Since, It can support all kinds of authentication and authorization mechanisms in Emberjs applications so are widely preferred while building web applications with Emberjs.
+Since, It can support all kinds of authentication and authorization mechanisms in EmberJS applications so are widely preferred while building web applications with Emberjs.

 * __Languages used__: JavaScript (97%), HTML (2.6%) and CSS (0.1%)

-* __Platform__: JavaScript platform, Emberjs framework
+* __Platform__: JavaScript platform, EmberJS framework

 * __Document sources__: [http://ember-simple-auth.com/api/] (http://ember-simple-auth.com/api/)